Frequently Asked Questions

 Will my case go to trial?: Whether or not your case goes to trial depends on a variety of factors.
 Many cases are settled before trial.
 Although Roach Law Firm always remains open to settlement offers, if a settlement offer is inadequate in relation to the severity of your injuries, our firm has the experience to handle your case throughout the trial process.

 Can an attorney settle my case without asking me?: At Roach Law Firm, we will never settle your claim without your consent.
 Recommendations of whether or not to settle are made, but the ultimate decision always lies with you.

 How soon after a settlement is made is money received and distributed?: There are many factors to consider.
-In many cases, the funds relating to your claim are received within seven to 14 days after the release is signed.
-To further protect our clients and our firm, if a third-party sends our office a settlement check, our policy is to hold the money in our IOLTA Bank Account for seven days before disbursing the money to clients and lien-holders.
+In many cases, the funds relating to your claim are received within seven to 14 (fourteen) days after the release is signed.
+To further protect our clients and our firm, if a third-party sends our office a settlement check, our policy is to hold the money in our IOLTA Bank Account for 7 (seven) days before disbursing the money to clients and lien-holders.
 Social Security cases, Veterans Disability cases, and cases involving an extremely large settlement, the State, private individuals, and/or out-of-area insurance companies often take much longer.
 In some instances, Roach Law Firm will need to obtain the approval of the Court before a settlement is finalized.

-What if I am unsure whether or not Roach Law Firm handles my type of case?: Feel free to call our office anyway.
-We sometimes take cases that are outside of our normal practice areas, such as Bankruptcy, Criminal cases, Family Court related cases, Adoptions, Estate Planning and Wills, et cetera.
+What if I am unsure whether or not Roach Law Firm handles my type of case?: Feel free to contact our office anyway.
+We sometimes take cases that are outside of our normal practice areas, such as Criminal cases, Family Court related cases, Adoptions, Estate Planning and Wills, et cetera.
 If we cannot take your case, then we will be more than happy to offer advice and refer you to a firm that we trust.